Tasha25/LRTHW2016/README.md

 4. Find out why you had to write out_file.close in the code.

-ex24.rb
+## Question on ex24.rb
-Q, multiple variables se
+multiple variables secret_formula is not working in the code.

 beans, jars, crates = secret_formula(start_point)
 def secret_formula(started)
   jelly_beans = started * 500